ummavi/ummavi.github.io/posts/introduction-to-reinforcement-learning/index.md

 # The Reinforcement Learning Problem

-Reinforcement Learning solves a class of problems where an agent needs to learn to interact with the environment through a number of actions it can perform in order to maximise its total reward and achieve its goal.
+Reinforcement Learning solves a class of problems where an agent needs to learn to interact with the environment through a number of actions it can perform in order to maximize its total reward and achieve its goal.

 <img src="/img/rl_components.png">

+In the typical Mario scenario, Mario's the agent and what we see on screen is the environment.
+The 4 keys for movement as well as the "a" and "b" keys are actions to the game.
+Positive rewards can be in the form of an increase in score and a gives a large negative reward for the loss of life or game-over .
+We could also set a small negative reward for the time taken to encourage our agent to finish the round as quickly as possible.

 Let's look at the typical components of an RL system in the context of a simple environment often called gridworld.